Coronavirus Update:What patients and families need to know

 Returning to School During the Pandemic: FAQs

 We understand that families may have many questions about returning to school during the pandemic.
-Our FAQs provide valuable information to families about COVID-19 transmission in children, masks, school buses, physical distancing at schools and more.
+Our FAQs provide valuable information to families about COVID-19 transmission in children, masks, school buses and more.

 Public Health Guidelines for Returning to School